 - The chairs in our treatment rooms have memory foam and lumbar support for your comfort.
 We can also adjust the incline of the chair during procedures to a level that is most comfortable to you.

 - We provide all digital x-rays, greatly reducing radiation exposure, compared to film x-rays.
 Most of your x-rays can be taken without placing anything in your mouth.

 - Our patient chairs face floor-to-ceiling windows overlooking landscaping and bird feeders, which helps to alleviate any “closed-in” feeling you may have experienced in other dental offices.

-- Nitrous-Oxide (laughing gas) and oral sedation are both available if you need them.
+- Nitrous-Oxide (laughing gas) is available if needed.